 Hazards associated with heavy equipment were identified in Section 6.1.
 Unlike hazards associated with temperature or chemicals, symptoms will not be apparent with these types of hazards.
 In addition, these hazards will occur rapidly as opposed to over a period of time.
-Due to the size and composition of hydraulic vehicles, exposure to these hazards will range from extremely serious to life-threatening; therefore, CDG requires that exposed field personnel seek medical attention at the nearest medical facility and the Project Manager be notified immediately.
-A site location map to the nearest hospital is presented in Attachment B.
+Due to the size and composition of hydraulic vehicles, exposure to these hazards will range from extremely serious to life-threatening; therefore CDG requires that exposed field personnel seek medical attention at the nearest medical facility and the Project Manager be notified immediately.
+A site location map to the nearest hospital is attached to this Health & Safety Plan.